-Whether you’re exchanging vows or just vowing to throw the best party ever, Houmas House Plantation and Gardens never disappoints.
+Whether you’re exchanging vows or just vowing to throw the best party ever, Houmas House Mansion and Gardens never disappoints.
 Just over an hour from New Orleans, “The Crown Jewel of Louisiana’s River Road” is miles away from ordinary.

 Houmas House gives you several options for your party, reception, luncheon, gala or corporate event.
-The Great Lawn in front of the plantation is perfect for large events such as company picnics or big weddings.
+The Great Lawn in front of the mansion is perfect for large events such as company picnics or big weddings.
 Few sights are lovelier than a bride walking up the 350-foot aisle in the Cathedral of Oaks.
 Other settings for your soirée include the Hampton Court Fountain, named for Revolutionary War General Wade Hampton who purchased the property in 1810.
 Worried about the weather?
 Even in the warmest and colder temperatures, the climate-controlled Pavilion offers spectacular views of the Gardens and Fountain.
 More options include the Croquet Lawn, where you’ll find yourself surrounded by ancient oaks and the Wysteria Arbor.
 For an intimate garden setting, opt for The Dragonfly Point.
 You’ll feel like you’ve stepped into a Claude Monet painting.
 Neptune’s Ballroom and Neptune’s Courtyard is the ideal set up for an indoor event you want to take outside.
 And the two octagonal garçonnières, where young gentlemen were housed in the old days, are available for events as well.

 Houmas House Restaurants